 The 22-site primitive campground (no water, no electricity) is perfect for tenting and 4x4 campers; a few sites accommodate larger RV units.
 The Campground is open May 1 to October 15 annually and is pet-friendly.
 The beaches and picnic areas are lakeside with separate parking and a vault toilet.
 Sites are available on a first come, first serve basis; no reservations accepted.
 Please contact Trina at firstname.lastname@example.org.

-Cedar Lake Recreation Site will see more new construction in 2019.
-This includes the addition of 12 new camp sites with new picnic tables and fire rings.
+Cedar Lake Recreation Site has been recently upgraded with 12 new camp sites with new picnic tables and fire rings.
 Two new pit toilets have been installed, as well as new signage.
 In partnership with Rec Sites and Trails BC, the Freshwater Fisheries Society and the Golden Rod & Gun Club, the CSRD has installed a new swimming and fishing dock.